Programming

 • C Programming Tutorial 1 – Getting Started

 C is a procedural programming language invented by Dennis Ritchie in 1972.
-C is, possibly, the most widely used programming language in the last fifty years.
-There are some unique features of C. It is a small language; so it can be ...
+C has been the most widely used programming language in the last fifty years.
+There are some unique features of C. It is a small language; so it can be easily ...

 • I/O multiplexing: select, poll and epoll in Linux